 If you move further north, you will find some of the best state parks in the area.
 These are Split rock, Gooseberry Falls, and Lighthouse.

 These parks are suitable for hiking and camping.
-During winter, the park is turned to snowboarding dunes.
+During winter, the park is turned into snowboarding dunes.
+Check out these best hotels in Duluth to book your trip.

 See related:10 Top Things to do Around Lake Minnetonka